marcosvm13/blog/_posts/q-for-functional-programmers.md

 ```
 As you can see, we replace `|` with the lambda expression that implements the
 desired logic: getting the max of `x` and `y` as long as `y` is lower than
 `500f`.
-The Scala translation allows inferring that a q lambda is surrounded by
+The q lambda expression is surrounded by
 curly braces, where `[x;y]` correspond to the input parameters, using a
 consistent notation with regard to the argument passing style.
 The rest of the
 expression (`$[y<500f;x|y;x]`) acts as the body, where the `$` operator is